 The Summit will host the following features:

-1. Keynote: The Summit will feature a keynote speech from Bill Zito, President and General Manager of the Florida Panthers Hockey Club.
+1. Keynote: The Summit will feature a keynote speech from Bill Zito, President and General Manager of the Florida Panthers NHL Hockey Club.

 3. Special Guests: The Summit will feature a survivorship story from Lainie Jones.